 The importance of voting is clear.
 But for some, it’s not as simple as mailing in a ballot or driving to the polls.
 Language barriers, work constraints, family commitments and other factors can make casting a ballot challenging.
 Stress on our voting systems and the current global pandemic further complicate this year’s election.
-That’s why it’s equally important to give whatever we can—with our time, voice, money or talents—to help encourage a more equitable polling process.
+That’s why it’s equally important to give whatever we can—our time, voice, money or talents—to help encourage a more equitable polling process.
 To make it easy, we’ve rounded up a few ways you can get involved this election season.
 This list isn’t exhaustive, but we hope it inspires you to get started.

 Take Action in Person

 Here are a few things you can consider doing in person, so long as you feel comfortable.
 As always, please remember to follow CDC and state guidance for COVID-19 protocols and precautions.